Instantaneous blowup of incompressible flow with passive tracer: Introduction

+As discussed in the companion paper \cite{Dai2026}, the instantaneous blowup rate established above is critical according to the scaling of the systems.
+The non-uniqueness occurs in spaces borderline to $L^2([0,T];L^\infty)$ which is the endpoint space of the Ladyzhenskaya--Prodi--Serrin type, where uniqueness is known.
+Therefore, the non-uniqueness is sharp in this sense.

-In fact, as shown in \cite{CDP}, there exists an infinite family of such instantaneous blowup solutions from the same initial data.
-Moreover, the results hold in 3D and higher dimensions.
-Specifically, we have \begin{theorem} For any $u_0\in C^\infty(\mathbb T^3)$ with $\div u_0=0$ and $b_0\in C^\infty(\mathbb T^3)$, there exist $T>0$ and a weak solution $(u(t), b(t))$ of \eqref{eq-main} on $\mathbb T^3\times[0,T]$, such that for any $T_*\in[0,T)$, the weak solution $(u(t), b(t))$ satisfies all the properties of Theorem \ref{main-thm}.
-In addition, $u,b\in L_t^\infty \dot W^{-1,\infty}_x$. \end{theorem} As seen in the work \cite{CDP}, the proof of the 2D case is more technical than that of the 3D (or higher dimension) case.
-Thus, we will present the proof of the 2D result in the following sections.
-The proof of Theorem \ref{thm-3d} is similar to that of Theorem 1.1 in \cite{Dai2026} and thus omitted in this paper.
-Also, we focus on the blowup phenomenon; the non-uniqueness follows from analogous analysis as in \cite{CDP}.
+As seen in the work \cite{CDP}, the proof of the 2D case is more technical than that of the 3D (or higher dimension) case.
+Thus, we will present the proof of Theorem \ref{main-thm} in the following sections.
+The proof of Theorem \ref{thm-3d} is similar to that of Theorem 1.1 in \cite{Dai2026} and thus is omitted in this paper.
+Also, we focus on the blowup phenomenon; the non-uniqueness stated in Theorem \ref{thm-nonunique-2d} follows from analogous analysis as in \cite{CDP}.